The 5 most common rock climbing injuries and how to avoid them

 As you’d imagine, technique plays a major role in avoiding shoulder injuries.
 A number of movements can lead to shoulder impingement, such as climbing in a chicken-wing position, mantling, and jamming hand cracks with your thumbs facing downwards.
 So, if you’re executing these movements, you need to know what you’re doing.
 If you’re still quite new to rock climbing, you should watch as many instructional videos as possible, like the ones we’ve linked to above.

 Another important factor, as with any key body part used for climbing, is muscle strength.
-This can be achieved through various exercises, but these involve several pieces of equipment – for example, a bench, dumbbell, gym ball, and resistance band.
-You may not want to purchase all of these items, but we recommend having at least a dumbbell and resistance band, as they can be used to perform a wide range of strengthening exercises.
+This can be achieved through various exercises, but these involve several pieces of equipment—for example, a bench, dumbbell, gym ball, and resistance band.

 The best exercises for increasing shoulder strength include internal and external rotation and the reverse fly.
 If you’re a gym member, you’ll be familiar with these and many other shoulder strengthening exercises.